 We are deeply sorry for your loss - the staff at Missouri - Lawrence A. Jones & Sons Funeral Chapels

-A memorial service will be held Monday, June 27, 2022, 2:00pm at Lawrence A. Jones & Sons Funeral Chapel.
+Funeral Service will be held Thursday, August 11, 2022,11:00am at Christian Tabernacle COGIC.
+Interment Forest Hill Cemetery.
+Visitation will be from 10am-11am at the church.
+Service conducted by Lawrence A. Jones & Sons Funeral Chapel.
 Condolences may be shared on our website.